Nordic Rule of Law Forum 2021

 Speaker: Mirjana Lazarova Trajkovska, Supreme Court judge and former judge of the European Court of Human Rights, North Macedonia

 13.30-13.50: Defending basic rights in court from an individual’s perspective – action for damages as a tool?

 In the recent years, the scope of application of the action for damages has increased dramatically.
-Today an individual can obtain damages for violations of his/her human rights according to the European Convention.
-Furthermore, examples of case-law from the Supreme Court of Sweden show that individuals have obtained damages for violations of Chapter 2 of the Instrument of Government, which is a part of the Swedish Constitution (‘constitutional damages’).
+Today an individual can obtain damages for violations of human rights according to the European Convention.
+Furthermore, examples of case law from the Supreme Court of Sweden show that individuals have obtained damages for violations of Chapter 2 of the Instrument of Government, which is a part of the Swedish Constitution (‘constitutional damages’).
 However, there is no specific legal regulation concerning constitutional damages.
 Does an action for damages constitute an effective tool for an individual to obtain redress?
 And to what extent does this remedy promote effective enforcement of law in general?

 Speaker: Anders Eka, President of the Supreme Court, Sweden

 13.50-14.10: The Chancellor of Justice – a double headed crane?

 The Chancellor of Justice was introduced in 1713 for the purpose of acting as the King’s ombudsman in the supervision of authorities and civil servants.
 Today the Chancellor of Justice represents the State in legal disputes, but also handles complaints initiated by private parties against public authorities.
 The Chancellor of Justice also has the right to award compensation for violations of the European Convention of Human Rights.
 How does the Chancellor of Justice manage this dualistic role?
 And can the voluntary claim adjustment function of the Chancellor of Justice be seen as equivalent to the ECtHR on the national level from an individual’s perspective?

 14.10-14.30: Judicial control in the 21st century – can we make the effective remedies more effective?